Easy Homemade Butter Recipe

 This post contains affiliate links

 With supply shortages being the new normal these days, making even basic things at home is more important than ever.
-Yes, you can make your own butter at home, from scratch, very easily.
+Yes, you can make your own easy homemade butter recipe at home, from scratch, very easily.
 I am constantly amazed at the sheer volume of things that can be made from milk and cream.
 Butter is certainly no exception.

 Besides learning to make things myself due to supply shortages, there is a feeling of accomplishment whenever I make something totally from scratch.
 I feel more self-reliant because I can do something that simple and I’ve expanded my homesteading skills.